-In planning and performing our audit, we considered Reading Housing Authority's internal control over financial reporting as a basis for designing our auditing procedures for the purpose of expressing our opinion on the financial statements, but not for the purpose of expressing an opinion on the effectiveness of Reading Housing Authority's internal control over financial reporting.
-Accordingly, we do not express an opinion on the effectiveness of the Reading Housing Authority's internal control over financial reporting.
+In planning and performing my audit, I considered Reading Housing Authority's internal control over financial reporting as a basis for designing my auditing procedures for the purpose of expressing my opinion on the financial statements, but not for the purpose of expressing an opinion on the effectiveness of Reading Housing Authority's internal control over financial reporting.
+Accordingly, I do not express an opinion on the effectiveness of the Reading Housing Authority's internal control over financial reporting.